Sand pagoda: Myanmar

 During Māgha Pūjā, known as the Full Moon Day of Tabaung, Burmese devotees in Upper Myanmar construct sand pagodas in honor of the Buddha.
 (Note: For the merits and meditation, see "Meritorious deeds performed at religious edifices throughout nation on Full Moon Day of Tabodwe" (2011) For the sand pagodas, see Thiha, Nay (2019).
 "What to expect on Full Moon Day of Tabaung") The festivities are collectively called sand pagoda festivals (သဲပုံစေတီပွဲ).
 The Rakhine people also build sand pagodas during this season, in a festival called Shaikthaunghmyauk festival (သျှစ်သောင်းမြှောက်ပွဲ), held on the seabanks of cities like Sittwe.
 Mandalay holds two major sand pagoda festivals, at the Mont Tisu and Maha Walaku Pagodas.

 Burmese sand pagodas are typically of graduated five tiers, tapering to the top, with each tier flanked by bamboo masts.
 The five tiers represent five layers of Mount Meru, the legendary peak of Buddhist cosmology.
 Devotees offer fruits, flowers and other offerings, and circumambulate the sand pagoda thrice before paying homage.
 On the full moon day of Tabaung, the sand pagoda's umbrella crown or hti is removed.

 In 1961, Burmese president U Nu performed a yadaya ritual to avert disaster in the country, by ordering the construction of 70,000 sand pagodas.

 Thailand

-In Northern Thailand, sand pagodas are constructed during Songkran.
+In Northern Thailand, sand pagodas are constructed during the Thai New Year festival of Songkran.
 The largest such festival in Chiang Mai is held at Wat Chetlin; the resulting pagoda has five tiers, stands about 8 m tall, and uses 700 m3 of sand.